Achievable logoAchievable logo

 Carbohydrate loading

-Carbohydrate loading helps increase muscle and liver glycogen stores to delay fatigue during long-duration aerobic exercise.
-Various methods exist, but all involve high carbohydrate intake leading up to an event.
-Studies show that carbohydrate loading increases glycogen stores by up to 20% in men but may be less effective in women due to differences in total carbohydrate intake.
+Carbohydrate loading increases muscle and liver glycogen stores, which can delay fatigue during long-duration aerobic exercise.
+Several methods exist, but all involve high carbohydrate intake in the days leading up to an event.
+Studies show carbohydrate loading can increase glycogen stores by up to 20% in men, but it may be less effective in women due to differences in total carbohydrate intake.

-Carbohydrate loading is most beneficial for endurance athletes such as marathon runners, cyclists, and cross-country skiers who risk glycogen depletion.
-A high-carbohydrate diet for several days before competition, combined with a tapering of exercise, can maximize stored glycogen.
+Carbohydrate loading is most useful for endurance athletes such as marathon runners, cyclists, and cross-country skiers who are at risk of glycogen depletion.
+A high-carbohydrate diet for several days before competition, combined with a taper in exercise, can maximize stored glycogen.

 Precompetition food and fluid recommendations